zbalkan/sca_guide/README.md

 # sca_guide

-This simple Python application is used as a helper for CIS guidelines used by Wazuh Security Configuration Assessment (SCA).
+A helper for Wazuh Security Configuration Assessment (SCA) to create a custom SCA based on loosening.

 ## How it works